 informative: A term used to refer to content provided in this Specification that does not establish any mandatory requirements for conformance to this Specification and thus is not considered an integral part of this Specification.

-inter coding: Coding of a coding block, slice, or picture that uses inter prediction.
+inter coding: Coding of a coding block, tile group, or picture that uses inter prediction.

 inter prediction: A prediction derived in a manner that is dependent on data elements (e.g., sample values or motion vectors) of one or more reference pictures.